NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 The R code is surrounded by: ` ```{r}` and ` ``` `.
 The `r` indicates that the code chunk contains R code (it is possible to add code chunks using other languages, e.g. python).
 After that comes an optional chunk name, `pressure` in this case (this can be used to reference the code chunk as well as alleviate debugging).
 Last comes chunk options, separated by commas (in this case there is only one option: `echo=FALSE`).

+!!! note
+    Note that the code chunk name `pressure` has nothing to do with the code `plot(pressure)`.
+In the latter case, `pressure` is a default R dataframe that is used in examples.
+The chunk name happened to be set to the string `pressure` as well, but could just as well have been called something else, e.g. `plot_pressure_data`.

 Below are listed some useful chunk options related to evaluating and displaying code chunks in the final file:

 | Chunk option | Effect |